What is root canal therapy?

 Accessing the tooth will be made from the top down using a dental drill.
 Cleaning the canal is performed using a system of files.

 After rinsing and drying the canal, the dentist will place an antibiotic medication inside the tooth with a temporary filling.
 As a result, it provides the patient with a pain-free period of 2 weeks to 2 months.
 However, this will vary depending on how much infection was in the tooth.

 Draining of abscess

-Once the tooth has settled and cause patient no more pain the dentist will start the next stage if root canal therapy.
-The stage is simply the cleaning of canal system so that it is free of infection and bacteria.
+Once the tooth has settled and caused the patient no more pain, the dentist will start the next stage of root canal therapy.

-Often if the dentist have time the next stage in the root canal therapy procedures can be completed and this is the filling or the obturation stage.
+The following stage in root canal therapy is the filling or the obturation stage.

 Obturation of the root canal

-The dentist will place a correct size filler to match the canal that will be filled in obturation stage.
+The dentist will place a correct size filler to match the canal filled in the obturation stage.
 The dentist often will double check the position and length with an x-ray.
-He will them proceed to fill the whole canal system with this filler which is called gutter percha.
-It is a rubbery bio-compatible material that can be heated and soften to fit around all shapes of canals.
+He will then proceed to fill the whole canal system with this filler which is called Gutter Percha.
+It is a rubbery bio-compatible material that can be heated and softened to fit around all shapes of canals.

 Upon completing this phase, the dentist will begin filling up the tooth access hole or rebuilding parts of the missing tooth structure.
 The best long-term solution is to have a crown constructed for the heavily broken down tooth.